 Using kratom responsibly refers to following the general dosage guidelines, not going overboard with doses, and not using kratom constantly.
 Using too much kratom or taking high doses every day could potentially lead to addiction.

 So what are the real health risks associated with using kratom?
 Let’s get right into it.

-It is worth noting that long-term use of kratom may produce some physical and psychological effects that are similar to that of the withdrawal symptoms associated with quitting kratom .
+It is worth noting that long-term use of kratom may produce some physical and psychological effects that are similar to those experienced in periods of kratom withdrawal .

 Some of the symptoms associated with kratom withdrawal include: